John VI of Portugal: Reign

 John's alliance with Infante Miguel did not bear fruit.
 Influenced as always by his mother, Miguel led the April Revolt or Abrilada by the Lisbon military garrison on 29 April 1824.
 The revolt started on the pretext of crushing the Freemasons and defending the King from threats of death that the Masons has supposedly made against him, but John was taken into custody at the Bemposta Palace, while several of Miguel's political enemies were also imprisoned elsewhere.
 The infante's intent was to force his father to abdicate.
 Alerted to the situation, the diplomatic corps managed to enter Bemposta Palace.
 Those who held the King could not resist such authorities and restored a measure of freedom to the King.
 On 9 May, on the advice of friendly ambassadors, John pretended to travel to Caxias but, in fact, went and sought refuge with a British fleet anchored in the port.
 From aboard the Royal Navy ship Windsor Castle, he reprimanded his son, deposed him from command of the army, and ordered him to release his political prisoners.
 Miguel was exiled.
-With the defeat of the rebellion, both liberals and absolutists came out into the streets to celebrate the survival of the legitimate government.Cardoso, pp. 269–271 On 14 May, the King returned to Bemposta, reconstituted the council of ministers and showed generosity to the others who had rebelled.
+With the defeat of the rebellion, both liberals and absolutists came out into the streets to celebrate the survival of the legitimate government.
+On 14 May, the King returned to Bemposta, reconstituted the council of ministers and showed generosity to the others who had rebelled.
 Still, this did not dissuade the Queen from further conspiracies.
 The police discovered another rebellion planned for 26 October, on the basis of which John placed his wife under house arrest in Queluz Palace.